Lost to Our Community

 The water tower's fate was sealed when the developer of the nearby residential subdivision secured the City's promise to remove the tank when a new facility was constructed.

-This wast the last 19th century industrial strure was the last example in the County.
+This was the last 19th century industrial structure example in the County.

 The Silver Bridge, Hamilton